TomK32/APRI50/FEATURES.md

 * Loose condition when out of resources
 * Continuous terraforming?
 * Stefan's Doomsday mode!
 Destroy all teh urfs!
+* Separate save-games for map and expedition team, allow playing with two expeditions on one map.
+* Gamepad support

 ## Map
 * scrollable, if terraforming is stretching out far enough